kubrickfr/avsc-wiki/API.md

   + `namespace` {String} Optional parent namespace.
   + `registry` {Object} Optional registry of predefined type names.
 By default only Avro primitives have their names defined.
-  + `typeHook(schema)` {Function} Function called after each new Avro type is instantiated.
-The new type is available as `this` and the relevant schema as first and only argument.
+  + `typeHook(schema, opts)` {Function} Function called before each new type is instantiated.
+The relevant schema is available as first argument and the parsing options as second.
+This function can optionally return a type which will then be used in place of the result of parsing `schema`.

 Parses a schema into its corresponding type.